Updated For Kodi 18!

 The final step is for Kodi to start scanning your new folder share and adding the videos to the library.

-Thankfully, Kodi will let you move on to do other things while the scanning process does it’s thing.
-The only status bar you’ll see is in the very upper right hand portion of the screen.
+Thankfully, Kodi will let you move on to do other things while the scanning process does its thing.
+The only status bar you’ll see is in the very upper right-hand portion of the screen.
 Be warned: If you’ve got a rather large library, this process could take a long time.
-But, once it’s done….
+Once it’s done….

-Your individual titles will have a full-color background image, a poster-art, and some basic information such as resolution for each video, depending on what options you’ve chosen and what skin you’re using.
+Your individual titles will have a full-color background image, poster art, and some basic information such as the resolution for each video, depending on what options you’ve chosen and what Kodi skin you’re using.

-And back on the main Kodi home window, you’ll see thumbnail views of the last five movies you’ve added to your library above the center menu ribbon.
-In theory, if you’re consistently adding videos to your library, these will be the files you’ll want to watch first.
+Back on the main Kodi home window, you’ll see thumbnail views of the last five movies you’ve added to your library above the center menu ribbon.
+In theory, if you’re consistently adding videos to your library these will be the files you’ll want to watch first.

 There are a lot more tweaks and settings to help you get the most out of your videos, but let’s look at adding some music to Kodi next.